Review of ms Nieuw Statendam deck 2 (Plaza-Shops-Lounge)

 World Stage (lower level 1 of 2) is the ship’s 2-tiered theater and main show lounge.
 The theater also serves the Holland America Line’s enrichment program (via partnership with BBC Earth).
 The entertainment options include daily bingo games, Nieuw Statendam’s cruise itinerary-based expert lectures, professional media presentations.
 In the evenings, here are presented live band music, large-scale music and digital media show productions (a total of 5 rotating shows), concerts, performances by comedians, magicians, illusionists.
 The World Stage theater features a 270-degree wall of multiple LED screens for visuals.

-Merabella Luxury Shop is a top-brands jewelry boutique (assistance by a dedicated Manager).
+Merabella Luxury Shop is a top-brand jewelry boutique (assistance by a dedicated Manager).

 Signature Shops (lower level 1 of 2) are duty-free boutique shops selling liquor, tobaccos, sundries, brand perfumes and watches, also souvenirs, clothing, Holland America logo merchandise.

-“Music Walk” is called the Plaza Deck’s entertainment area comprised of 3 live music venues: Queen’s Lounge, Billboard Onboard, Lincoln Center Stage.
+“Music Walk” is Plaza Deck’s entertainment area comprised of 4 live music venues: Queen’s Lounge, Billboard Onboard, Lincoln Center Stage, Rolling Stone Rock Room.

-*Billboard Onboard” is a new sing-along bar with live music performances (pianists, guitarist, DJ) in a variety of genres (incl pop, rock, classic, even country).
+*Billboard Onboard” is a new sing-along bar with live music performances (pianists, guitarists, DJs) in a variety of genres (incl pop, rock, classic, even country).
 There are 3 programs per night (each lasts 45 to 60 min).
 The Billboard bar features dynamic evening shows, central stage with 2 grand pianos, wood-paneled walls, 3 large-size TVs, round-shaped tables with plush chairs.

 Pinnacle Grill is a reservations-only steakhouse and seafood restaurant (at surcharge PP) open for lunch and dinner, with fine wines menu.
 Dining here is free for guests under 12, and at 1/2 adult charge for teenagers.
 Via partnership with the “Le Cirque” (gourmet NYC French restaurant), once per Nieuw Statendam cruise, the Pinnacle Grill transforms into “An Evening at le Cirque” – specialty restaurant with higher surcharge PP, wine list charge, and “Le Cirque” dinner menu.
 Exclusively to Eurodam and Nieuw Statendam, Holland America offers the “De Librije” dinner experience via partnership with Jonnie Boer.
 De Librije (located in the library building of a former Dominican abbey in Zwolle, Netherlands) is a 3-starred Michelin restaurant (since 2004).